About Bridging Two Hearts

 Closing Thoughts on Navy SEALS–and massages!

-In addition to learning about Navy SEALS, I also learned a lot about massage therapy.
+In addition to learning about Navy SEALS, I also learned much about massage therapy.

 Writing this manuscript meant needing three massages myself!
-Massage therapists at Coldwater Creek, the Montecito Heights Health Club and the Hotel del Coronado Spa asssisted me by discussing the art of massage therapy and explaining what they were doing while they, uh, massage me!
+Massage therapists at Coldwater Creek, the Montecito Heights Health Club, and the Hotel del Coronado Spa assisted me by discussing the art of massage therapy and explaining what they were doing while they gave me a massage.

 I have a much greater appreciation for the physical strength and training that goes into that job.
 Tip them well!